-Whether you are growing your aquaponics garden indoors or in a greenhouse, you need to be able to provide 100% of the light requirements needed by the plants to thrive.
-In setting up your indoor or greenhouse aquaponics system, it is essential to give grow light an important consideration.
+Whether you are growing your aquaponics garden indoors or in a greenhouse, you need to provide 100% of the plants' light requirements to thrive.
 Failure to set up the right grow lights requirements suitable for your system could result in the waste of financial and physical resources you invested in building and planning your aquaponics system.

-This article will discuss the lighting guide for indoor or greenhouse aquaponics systems to safely provide the right amount of light needed for your plants' optimum growth.
+This article will discuss the lighting guide for indoor or greenhouse aquaponics systems to help you safely provide the right amount of light for your plants' optimum growth.

 Without light, your plants will not grow well.
 Choosing the right indoor lights for your plants can be a challenge, as there are many options available, but in order to choose the right grow light.
 You need to know these few things.